bhavaniravipati/Grad_Presentation/SpringAOP/README.md

 CustomerService-- Bean class
 Customer.xml -- A bean configuration file

+In this code, the aspect that we are looking at is logging.
+Logging of the execution order is captured and printed to the console using “print statements”.

 In Spring AOP, 4 type of advices are supported :

 1. Before advice – Run before the method execution